DataDog/Miscellany/dd-example/README.md

   curl http://CLUSTER-IP:5005/log
   ```

+You will need to hit these endpoints several times to generate traces and logs.
+If you **have not** setup logs before, you'll need to go through the setup screen, choose containers, choose kubernetes, then wait until the DD app let's you move to the explorer screen.

 ### Observe in Datadog
 In a few minutes, you should be able to see metrics, traces, hosts, logs, etc:
 - [metric summary page](https://app.datadoghq.com/metric/summary)